-This post, which discusses legal terminology, is adapted from a Quora answer that I provided almost two years ago.
+This post about incorporation discusses legal terminology.
+I have adapted it from a Quora answer that I wrote almost two years ago.
 Q. Why do you “incorporate” corporations but “form” LLCs?
 Why the differing terminology?

 A. Corporations have existed for much longer than LLCs.
-“Incorporation” was? chosen as the single word that denotes “forming a corporation”.
-The obvious tie? between the words “corporation” and “incorporation” is why “incorporation”? applies only to corporations and is easily understood.
+“Incorporation” is the single word that denotes “forming a corporation”.
+The obvious tie between the words “corporation” and “incorporation” is why the latter applies only to corporations.

-You should not feel that LLCs are being discriminated against.
-Neither does one? incorporate trusts (revocable or irrevocable), partnerships (general or? limited), etc.
+You should not feel baldy for LLCs.
+Neither does one incorporate trusts (revocable or irrevocable), partnerships (general or limited), etc.

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.